NI-HPC/nihpc-documentation/docs/Benchmarks.md

 ## Intel Data Center GPU Max 1100

-This section shows results of a performance comparison between Intel and NVidia GPUs on the Kelvin2 HPC system.
+This section shows the results of a performance comparison between Intel and NVidia GPUs on the Kelvin2 HPC system.
 The training scripts may be found [here](https://github.com/stevencousens/kelvin2-gpu-performance-tests){target=_blank}

 ### Benchmark 1: Matrix Multiply (PyTorch)